nolanyee/data-science-portfolio/literary-pattern-analyzer/README.md

 Then a list of pairs (either lists or tuples with 2 elements) of starting word number (index of the token list) and segment identifier must be generated.
 The global variable name 'verselist' must be assigned to this list.
 For example: \[(0,'1:1'),(32,'1:2'),(48,'1:3'),(60,'1:4'),(84,'1:5')\].

-As examples, the scraping and pre-processing procedure is built into this application for Homer's Iliad and biblical books, primarily due the the relatively straightforward structure of their websites.
+As examples, the scraping and pre-processing procedure is built into this application for Homer's Iliad and biblical books, primarily due to the relatively straightforward structure of their websites.

 ### Generalizing Tokens
 The token list (referred to as the global variable 'book') is lemmatized and stemmed, generating the token lists 'lemmatizedbook' and 'stemmedbook'.
 A custom list of stop words and punctuation is defined within in the program.
 Tokens in the stop word and punctuation lists are ignnored in the next steps.